Fernando Franco

 Fernando Franco García (born 1976) is a Spanish film editor, director and screenwriter.

 Biography

 Fernando Franco García was born in Seville in 1976.
 He earned a licentiate degree in audiovisual communication from the University of Seville and a diploma in film editing from the ECAM.
 Already a seasoned film editor, his feature film directorial debut Wounded (2013) earned him a Goya Award for Best New Director and a nomination to the Goya Award for Best Original Screenplay.
-His debuting directorial efforts were followed by Dying (2017), The Rite of Spring (2022), and Subsuelo.
+His debuting directorial efforts were followed by Dying (2017), The Rite of Spring (2022), Subsuelo, and The Light (2026).